CashScript/cashscript/website/docs/language/globals.md

 ---

 ## Globally available units
-An integer literal can take a suffix of either monetary or temporary units to add smeantic value to these integers and to simplify arithmetic.
+An integer literal can take a suffix of either monetary or temporary units to add semantic value to these integers and to simplify arithmetic.
 When these units are used, the underlying integer is automatically multiplied by the value of the unit.
 The units `sats`, `finney`, `bits` and `bitcoin` are used to denote monetary value, while the units `seconds`, `minutes`, `hours`, `days` and `weeks` are used to denote time.

 :::caution
 Be careful when using these units in precise calendar calculations though, because not every year equals 365 days and not even every minute has 60 seconds because of [leap seconds](https://en.wikipedia.org/wiki/Leap_second).